 Friendliness of the Customer Service

 Sheltair Lounge is overdue for an upgrade to its range of services.
-To sum up, this lounge is missing friendly customer service, should improve their food selections and their toilet cleanliness!
-Absolutely these are some practical reasons why it was almost empty during busy hours at CDG.
+To sum up, this lounge is missing friendly customer service, and should improve their food selections and their toilet cleanliness!
+These are some practical reasons why it was almost empty during busy hours at CDG.
 Many other lounges which we have visited in smaller airports are even a lot better than Sheltair Lounge in terms of food selections and service level.

 Have you visited Sheltair Lounge at CDG?
-Let us hear how was your visit to this lounge?
+Let us hear how was your visit to this lounge.
 You may leave your comment/s below.

 Ceasar, an immigrant in Finland, co-founded Finnoy Travel out of his passion for exploring new horizons.
 His content primarily centres around immigration, travel, and life in Finland.
 An avid road tripper, Ceasar also shares insider tips on car driving abroad.